Labrador duck: Taxonomy

 The position of the nutrient foramen of the tarsometatarsus also separates the two groups of sea ducks.
 In the first group, the foramen is lateral to the long axis of the lateral groove of the hypotarsus; in the second, the foramen is on or medial to the axis of that groove.

-The closest evolutionary relatives of the Labrador duck were thought to be the scoters (Melanitta).
-However a mitogenomic study of the placement of the Labrador duck found the species to be closely related to the Steller's eider as shown below.
+The closest evolutionary relatives of the Labrador duck were thought to be the scoters (Melanitta), though its close ecological similarity to Steller's eider had already been noted earlier.
+A mitogenomic study of the placement of the Labrador duck confirmed the species to be closely related to Steller's eider, as shown below.